MaxHuw/ws-product-nodejs/README.md

 ### Setup and Run

 - Run 'npm install' in both the main, and 'frontend' folders.
-- Create '.env' file with appropriate environment variables.
+- Create '.env' file in main directory with appropriate environment variables.
 - Run 'npm start' in both the main and 'frontend' folders to launch application.

 ## Problems

-These were the requirements for the work sameple.
+These were the requirements for the work sample.

 ### Server-Side